 ITE: Lastly, Do you have a personal motto?

 SC: Never stop challenging yourself, feel all the feelings, remember that it is all a process with lessons to be learned, hold compassion for others, and laugh at yourself.

 Speaking to Carol always reminds me that sustainable fashion is more than clothes, it is a way of life, a strong community if you want to be a part of it.
-Wearing clothes that look amazing and feel just as good.
 Seek Collective allows us all to buy into an independent brand that we believe in, with no compromises on style.